 “Is Mr. Eats a vegetarian, too?”
 No, he’s an omnivore but I only cook vegetarian meals, so he eats vegetarian at home.
 And he seems pretty happy as long as I don’t make him eat shaved coconut, raw tomato slices or orange-flavored chocolate.

-“Is Baby Eats a vegetarian?”
+“Is Mini Eats a vegetarian?”
 Yes.
 My plan (hope) is for her to always be vegetarian, but there may be a time when she’s older that she wants to try meat.
 As long as she understands what it is, I’ll allow her to try it.
 Within reason.

 “What about Grammy Eats?”
 She grew up eating lots of vegetables and raised me on a lot of vegetables, too though I didn’t enjoy them much.
 Like any good Southern woman of a certain generation, her method is to cook (boil, sometimes steam) vegetables into submission, which is not what I prefer.
 She does, however make the best cornbread in the world.
 She really is a great cook.
 Love you mom!